aabdelghani/boschTestBench/README.md

 ## Overview

-This Arduino sketch is designed to generate a Pulse Width Modulation (PWM) signal using Timer1 interrupts.
-It features the ability to select predefined frequencies through preprocessor directives, allowing easy switching between different PWM frequencies.
-This method provides precise control over PWM signals, which is useful for a variety of applications including LED dimming, motor control, and signal generation.
+This Arduino sketch generates a Pulse Width Modulation (PWM) signal using Timer1 interrupts.
+It allows selecting predefined frequencies for the PWM signal, providing precise control suitable for LED dimming, motor control, and signal generation.

 ## Hardware Requirements